ProtocolONE/devenv/README.md

     127.0.0.1 admin.protocol.local api.protocol.local auth.protocol.local fs.protocol.local

+If you want to run the services on a remote machine, set its IP in this line instead of **127.0.0.1**.

 Create persistent volumes and network (under Linux the following commands need to be executed with sudo if you are not logged in as root):

     docker volume create p1-admin-mongo